ucsc-ospo/ucsc-ospo.github.io/README.md

   - Include name, title, affiliations, email, short bio, github profile (if applicable), whether you are UC or Summer of Reproducibility mentor (or both), and, optionally, photo, web page and social media links.
 - Option B (via git):
   - Fork [git repository](https://github.com/ucsc-ospo/ucsc-ospo.github.io) (or combine with pull request of adding/updating a project above)
-  - Create `/content/authors/USER` directory.
+  - Create `/content/authors/USER` directory (where `USER` is a unique username, e.g. the one you use for your github account).
   - In that directory copy an `_index.md` file from another user and update it (see [example](https://raw.githubusercontent.com/ucsc-ospo/ucsc-ospo.github.io/main/content/authors/slieggi/_index.md))
-    - Many icons are available (see [documentation](https://wowchemy.com/docs/getting-started/page-builder/#icons))
+    - Many icons are available (see [documentation](https://bootstrap.hugoblox.com/getting-started/page-builder/#icons))
     - **IMPORTANT**: Under `user_groups:` add either `- University of California Mentors` or `- Summer of Reproducibility Mentors` (or both).
     - The bio and any other information goes below the frontmatter.